People Analytics HR Metrics Important In 2017

 - Expected value/ pay award

 The pay awards are increasing, however, the difference isn’t significant.
 Of course, it varies between companies, job types and employee performances.
+A secure payroll system would be utilized for paying out these rewards plus normal employee pay, to keep it all in order and under ‘one roof’.

 It highly relies on the pay category and individual achievement as these can indicate the value an employee brings to a company.
+If you want to learn more about how to better manage said employees, consider learning more from Salesforce.
+They have a range of business management expertise.

 - Graduate starting salary